-Using the E(D) Guide A STEP-BY-STEP GUIDE cont.

-Today's teens often create their own everchanging codes of morality based on their feelings or personal preferences, which is ultimately their authority.
+• Core Reality #1 - Biblical Authority: Spend some time, or even an entire class, discussing the concept of authority as presented on page 1 to 3 in the 3(D) Guide.
+Explain how we as Christians should use the Bible as our source of authority since it is God's unchanging Word, since He loves us and has given us His Word to lead us into freedom, and since His standards are good, true, and right.
+Unfortunately, in this day and age this may be an entirely new concept, even for your professing Christian students.
+Today's teens often create their own ever-changing codes of morality based on their feelings or personal preferences, which is ultimately their authority.
 For many, the Christian faith of their childhood and parents is just one of many equally valid belief systems.
 Christian teens often create their own fluid spirituality in a "smorgasbord" fashion by picking and choosing those elements of different faith systems they happen to like.
 Remember, today's teens generally conduct their lives based on the authority of their feelings, rather than on objective standards of truth.